cmpitg/cmpitg.github.com/top_about.md

 [Awesome](http://en.wikipedia.org/wiki/Awesome_(window_manager)), and
 [Xmonad](https://en.wikipedia.org/wiki/Xmonad).
-Among all, Awesome was the nicest with the powerful Lua configuration, rich features and wide range of libraries, and I used it for the longest period of time.
+Among all, Awesome was the nicest with the powerful Lua configuration, rich features and wide range of libraries.
+I used it for the longest period of time.
 However, as my needs grew, my Awesome config became cluttered and tedious to manage.
 With recommendation from [@myguidingstar](https://github.com/myguidingstar/), I tried [i3](http://en.wikipedia.org/wiki/i3_(window_manager)) and immediately